Last Updated on April 8, 2021

 In truth, the Ammo isn’t gone, but it sure is harder to find and it’s a lot more expensive.
 I regularly see prices that are double what I paid just a few short months ago.
 For example, back in November, I paid $14 for a 50 round box of .40 S&W and they are now going for $35 dollars.
 If you are purchasing online, expect a longer wait now because of the huge demand with some places unable to fill orders for almost a month.
 For some, if you don’t have it already, the ammo is gone.

 The cost increase is worse for some rifles because of all the latest political grandstanding.
-AR’s aren’t impossible to find but if you were looking to add one to your Survival Kit they are going to be more expensive in most cases and the supply is definitely smaller.
-I was at a gun show last month and I did see a couple ARs going for over $2500 but I also saw a few that were still around $900.
+AR’s aren’t impossible to find but if you were looking to add a rifle to your Survival Kit they are going to be more expensive in most cases and the supply is definitely smaller.
+I was at a gun show last month and I did see a couple of ARs going for over $2500 but I also saw a few that were still around $900.
 They are out there and you can find them if you are looking but they are harder to find.
 The same is true for pistols; some vendors wanted $200 more for the same model of handgun.
 You just have to shop around.

 So what can you do if you didn’t already have a safe filled with various rifles and handguns in all your favorite calibers and tens of thousands of rounds of ammunition for all that hardware?
 What if you had only recently been awoken to the concept of liberty and felt the growing urgency to do something quickly?
-What if the recent flood of traffic by people prepping for the next disaster (perhaps caused by government) to the Wal-Marts, Cabelas and Gander Mountains of this world caught you unaware and now you don’t have the ability to buy anything?
+What if the recent flood of traffic by people prepping for the next disaster (perhaps caused by the government) to the Wal-Marts, Cabelas, and Gander Mountains of this world caught you unaware, and now you don’t have the ability to buy anything?